InfuseAI/primehub-site/docs/getting_started/configure-model-deployment.md

 ## Increase the Timeout of Model Deployment Endpoint

-If you find your endpoint needs more time for each request, you can modify the following timeout settings.
+If you find your endpoints need more time for each request, you can modify the following timeout settings.

 ### Increase client-body-timeout

 Please check the definition of `client-body-timeout` in the [official doc](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#client-body-timeout).

-The setting affects globally of all model deployment endpoints and ingress settings.
+The setting affects globally of whole system, not only model deployment.

 Here are the steps to modify this setting:
 1. Check the namespace where the ingress pod is running by `kubectl get ns`.
 The default namespace is `ingress-nginx`.